Work About

 Creator side

-• Platform dependency - algorithm changes wipe out distribution overnight
+• Platform dependency and algorithm risk

 Consumer side

-• Subscription fatigue: too many recurring charges for occasional reads
+• Subscription fatigue from recurring charges

-• Inconsistent access experiences across publishers
+• Inconsistent access across publishers

-• No unified identity or reading history across platforms
+• No unified reading identity or history

 The ZZAZZ Approach